can1357/electron-hacks/README.md

 ### Backend

 By default, Claude Desktop uses [c2claude](https://github.com/can1357/c2switcher) as the backend instead of the official `claude` binary.
-This enables switching between different Claude Code implementations.
+This enables switching between different Claude Code accounts.

 To use the official Claude CLI instead: